ycrrongos/LineageOS_cerro_patchs/README.md

 ## How to use

-First of all, use device and vendor from [Chaitanyakm](https://github.com/Chaitanyakm), it is newer and better
+First of all, use device and vendor from LineageOS Official, it is stable and easy to pass the compile process.
+But also you can try Device profile from [Chaitanyakm](https://github.com/Chaitanyakm), from him you can get bleeding edge changes for marble

 1. clone this repo under your LineageOS source root